krishsethu/AAI-520-Final-Team-Project/README.md

 -- Project Status: Completed

+Files included in Repo:
+1. AAI_520_FinalTeam_Project_Sethuraman_Krishnasamy.ipynb - Jupyter Python notebook that has to be downloaded and opened in Google Colab (due to compatibility issues with GitHub rendering interactive widgets and metadata).
+2.AAI_520_FinalTeam_Project_Sethuraman_Krishnasamy.pdf - PDF version of the Jupyter notebook 3.AAI-520 Final Team Project Reqport-Group13-Sethuraman_Krishnasamy.docx - Project Report
+4. ReadNe:

 Installation

 This project is built in Python and requires several packages to run.
 It is recommended to use a virtual environment.